James Ford Rhodes

 James Ford Rhodes (May 1, 1848 – January 22, 1927), was an American industrialist and historian born in Cleveland, Ohio.
-After earning a fortune in the iron, coal, and steel industries by 1885, he retired from business.
-He devoted his life to historical research and publishing a seven-volume history of the United States beginning in 1850; his work was published from 1893 to 1906.
-He published an eighth volume in 1920.
-His work, History of the Civil War, 1861–1865 (1918), won the second-ever Pulitzer Prize for History that year.
+After earning a fortune in the iron, coal, and steel industries by 1885, he retired from business to devote time to historical research.
+He wrote a seven-volume history of the United States from 1850, initially published from 1893 to 1906 with an eighth volume added in 1920.
+Another book, A History of the Civil War, 1861–1865 (1918), won the second-ever Pulitzer Prize for History.

 Early life and education

 Cleveland was a center of the Connecticut Western Reserve, heavily settled by New Englanders like his parents.
 His father Daniel P. Rhodes was a Democrat and a friend of Stephen A. Douglas.
 He opposed the Lincoln administration during the Civil War; Rhodes said he was a "Copperhead."
 That caused problems for his sister, who was finally allowed to marry the up-and-coming Republican businessman-politician Mark Hanna.

 Rhodes attended New York University, beginning in 1865.
 After graduation, he went to Europe, studying at the Collège de France.
 During his studies in Europe, he visited ironworks and steelworks.
 After his return to the United States, he investigated iron and coal deposits for his father.